aicioara/book-stories-from-2025/content/markdown/03 - Career Moves/0450 2025-09-12 - How I announced my resignation from Apple.md

 Michael wanted to know if having Apple offer more money would convince me to stay.
 I told him that if Apple offers a "competitive" counter offer, I would of course consider, because, after all, I really liked Apple.
 If, however, Apple would not be able to even match my OpenAI offer from a comp standpoint, then I would not consider it.
 I also told him that the most important thing for me is that we stay in good terms, so if my rejection of an eventual retention offer would jeopardise our relationship, then I value my relationship with Michael way more than the counteroffer.

-Michael responded that it does not hurt asking for a counter offer, but he doubts that Apple will be able to match OpenAI, who more than doubled my total compensation at Apple.
+Michael responded that it does not hurt asking for a counter offer, but he doubts that Apple will be able to match OpenAI.
 This all happened on Wednesday.

 On Thursday, Michael got back to me, thanked me for my services and told me that, as expected, Apple would not have the means to match the compensation from OpenAI.
 He wished me all the best in my new job and asked me to ramp my team up on my existing tasks, so that there will be a smooth transition.
 I thanked him as well and told him that my team is already almost up to speed and I would spend the following week with them to make sure they have everything they need to be successful.
 By this time I was still in Romania.